uc-cdis/arborist/migrations/README.md

 See `DEVELOP.md` in the root folder for instructions on making new migration scripts.

+*NOTE*: once a migration script is merged into master it should be treated as read-only.
+Do not alter previous migration scripts, only append new ones as necessary.

 ### Utility Scripts

 For all migration scripts it is assumed that the necessary postgres variables